-Team
+Team Expertise

-The diverse team comprises the breadth of expertise to conduct the proposed program(s).
+Criterion standard: The team comprises the breadth of experience and expertise necessary to conduct the proposed research program(s).

 In this section, persuade reviewers that your diverse team has all of the necessary expertise for the various elements of the proposed research program and the requested infrastructure.
 Integration is a key element of the CFI IF program, and the team should be well integrated; ensure that you discuss your track record working as a team and how you will collaborate with all of the partners.